saraslee/sort-me/README.md

 ## About:
 I created a web app that allows a user to visualize different sorting algorithms.
 The sorting algorithms were coded using JS and the user interface was programmed using HTML and CSS.
 I completed this project to solidify my understanding of sorting algorithms while also practicing front end development and efficient designs.
-I plan on adding a timer and more sorting algorithms to my web app.
+I plan on adding more sorting algorithms to my web app.

 ## Bubble Sort